 Because if you don’t do a proper cleaning, then the charcoal ash will build upon the grill and create a clogged mess and rust.
 That’s why cleaning is a must!

 Does charcoal kill viruses?

 Activated charcoal can kill viruses, mold, bacteria, and parasites and also encourages the growth of beneficial bacteria.

-- What are the side effects of burn charcoal?
+What are the side effects of burning charcoal?